 You’re reading this while stuck in traffic behind oxen.

-There are more lizards living in your house than people in your hometown.
+There are more geckos living in your house than people in your hometown.

 You complain about the price of groceries like someone 50 years older than you.